bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 Every graphic design problem's answer is not a book; or a poster; or an identity... it is not necessarily a visual design problem; superficial 2D surface decoration isn't the answer to every problem — though the thinking of a designer might reveal an interesting solution still...
 Can it always be framed as signs on substrates (signs on surfaces?) even if not a visual "answer"?

+## Carbon Sink Book

 Idea: A book printed in an ink that acts as a carbon sink — the book's text only shows up gradually; it has to absorb the carbon to become black!!??

 how does graphic designing remove carbon? can a book recycle plastic? what logo captures the most carbon? what typeface uses the least energy and/or ink? what aesthetic is the most decolonizing? whose bias am I perpetuating? does designing matter? is building a wetland better than building a website? is using solar power better than writing all this shit down?

 if sustainability is a totally cyclical, restorative, resilant, flourishing, non-anthropocentric, anti-entropy, maintenance-based, stewardship, co-existing thing...... what? you cannot expect everyone to understand what you mean by sustainability — so do we need other words; or do we just need to say that we mean all those other things when we say sustainability. it is a shorthand sign for all those other words...

 Sustainability I guess must become the message of every cultural medium? if you are an actor or director or writer for tv or movies — everything you write or act in or direct needs to tackle climate change in some way; all the episodes of a show; the plot of every movie.
 Likewise for musicians.
 Why aren't there more protest songs w/ a sustainabilitist themes?
 Instead of give peace a chance, we need give sustainability a chance.
-I mean, give regenerative design a chance doesn't quite roll of the tongue the same way... but hopefully you get the point?

 what does sustainable design act like? feel like? how does sustainable design sustain its goals out in the world?

-I still don't know what sustainable design looks like. > Can an aesthetic carry and ideology?
+what sustainable design looks like. > Can an aesthetic carry and ideology?

-Is maintenance a principle of sustainability? of sustainable design? is that a new paradigm for designing?
-Design for maintenance.
-What does maintenance mean in graphic designing?
-Maintenance for cars, maintenance for houses, maintenance for websites, maintenance for logos?
-Does it just not work that way? what does that even mean anyway

-What would maintenance mean in my own design practice?
-The magazines I have designed for a while, is it maintenance to slowly evolve their design? is it maintenance to fix and fine tune the paragraph styles, etc. over time?
+Design is about connections.
 Design is about being a connector.
 Design is about bringing people and ideas and problems and solutions together.

-Design only works when it is trying to really achieve a success for the planet; for the welfare of all life.
+Design only works when it is trying to  achieve a success for the planet; for the welfare of all life.

-Design is an attitude that can be brought to all aspects of a person's life (see deiter rams?).

 We do not have unlimited energy.
 We do not have unlimited resources.
 How does this change our relationship with designing?
 With capitalism? with our economic ideals?

 What do I want to sustain?
 What does the welfare of all life really look like? really entail?
 How do you actually design for this?
 What kind of design challenges structural inequalities and balances equity, ecology, and economy?
 Design that collaborates so as to create lasting, positive change in one's community?

 Everything is Connected.
 Martin Luther King talks about the interconnectedness of all people and things in his final Christmas Sermon...

 ## A carbon sequestering book